Annarhysa/CarbonCart/README.md

 # EcoCart
-A Eco-friendly support for your groceries
+A Eco-friendly support for your groceries\
+Identifying the carbon footprints of grocery purchase